Categories

 </browser>

-In the case of firefox, the driver used should be compatible with the latest version and the ESR version, so there is no need to add a driver change.
+In the case of Firefox, the driver used should be compatible with the latest version and the ESR version, so there's no need to add a driver change.

-To specify what is the MSEdge path, you may use the following lines:
+To specify the MSEdge path, you can use the following lines:

 <browser>